KtodaZ/RateMySierra/README.md

 - v1.0.3: Added new status tooltip to user interface!
 - v1.0.2: bugfixes, added icon at top of page when script is loaded
 - v1.0.1: bugfix

-## Disclaimer:
-The ratings shown are owned by RateMyProfessor and not me.
-I am not responsible for any problems using the cmsweb system, you not being able to choose classes, or this extension stealing your girlfriend - you must use this extension at your own risk.

-## Contact Us
-If you are the owner of a site that RateMySierra/RateMyCSUS runs on, or if you require any more information or have any questions about our Terms of Service, please feel free to contact me by email at kyleszombathy@gmail.com.

-## Privacy Policy
-RateMySierra/RateMyCSUS does not collect or save any information from users or the sites it runs on.